protocol/nft-website/docs/tutorial/batch-minting.md

 ### Batch operators

-The ERC-1155 standard provides two methods,`balanceOfBatch` and `safeBatchTransferFrom` that make querying multiple balances and transferring multiple tokens simpler and less gas-intensive.
+The ERC-1155 standard provides two methods,`balanceOfBatch` and `safeBatchTransferFrom` that mae querying multiple balances and transferring multiple tokens simpler and less gas-intensive.
 Especially the standard provided the function _mintBatch which allows batch minting of several token ids of any amount.
 For example, to batch-mint 100 NFTs, you would call it with an array of ids and amounts:

 ```solidity